intellicar/lafm_android_sdk/readme.md

 ### - Step 3- Optional

-As of the 7.X.X gradle build tools. allprojects is deprecated use of dependencyResolutionManagement is the best practice for declaring repositories in every subproject of your build.
+allprojects in `build.gradle` is deprecated use of dependencyResolutionManagement is the best practice for declaring repositories in every subproject of your build.
 Because of this Android projects will no longer generate with allprojects blocks in their project build.gradle files.
 It will instead generate a dependencyResolutionManagement block in settings.gradle.

 ```groovy
 dependencyResolutionManagement {